-Section 8.
+Section 7.
 Application of this Article.

-- (a) The Corporation shall not be obligated to indemnify or advance expenses to a Director or officer of a predecessor of the Corporation, pertaining to conduct with respect to the predecessor, unless otherwise specifically provided. - (b) This Article shall not limit the Corporation's power to (1) pay or reimburse expenses incurred by a Director or an officer in connection with his or her appearance as a witness in a proceeding at a time when he or she is not a party or (2) indemnify, advance expenses to or provide or maintain insurance on behalf of an employee or agent of the corporation or other persons serving the corporation and such rights may be equivalent to, or greater or less than, those set forth in this Article.
-The corporation may, to the extent authorized from time to time by its Board of Directors, grant indemnification rights to other employees or agents - (c) The indemnification and advancement of expenses provided by, or granted pursuant to, this Article shall not be considered exclusive of any other rights to which those seeking indemnification or advancement of expenses may be entitled under any law, agreement or vote of stockholders or directors or otherwise, and (ii) shall inure to the benefit of the heirs, executors and administrators of such Qualified Persons. - (d) Each person who is or becomes a Director or officer shall be deemed to have served or to have continued to serve in such capacity in reliance upon the indemnity provided for in this Article.
-All rights to indemnification under this Article shall be deemed to be provided by a contract between the Corporation and the person who serves as a Director or officer of the Corporation at any time while this Article and the relevant provisions of the MBCA are in effect.
+- (a) The Corporation shall not be obligated to indemnify or advance expenses to a Director or officer of a predecessor of the Corporation, pertaining to conduct with respect to the predecessor, unless otherwise specifically provided. - (b) This Article shall not limit the Corporation's power to (1) pay or reimburse expenses incurred by a Director or an officer in connection with his or her appearance as a witness in a proceeding at a time when he or she is not a party or (2) indemnify, advance expenses to or provide or maintain insurance on behalf of an employee or agent. - (c) The indemnification and advancement of expenses provided by, or granted pursuant to, this Article shall not be considered exclusive of any other rights to which those seeking indemnification or advancement of expenses may be entitled. - (d) Each person who is or becomes a Director or officer shall be deemed to have served or to have continued to serve in such capacity in reliance upon the indemnity provided for in this Article.
+All rights to indemnification under this Article shall be deemed to be provided by a contract between the Corporation and the person who serves as a Director or officer of the Corporation at any time while these Bylaws and the relevant provisions of the MBCA are in effect.
 Any repeal or modification thereof shall not affect any rights or obligations then existing. - (e) If the laws of the Commonwealth of Massachusetts are hereafter amended from time to time to increase the scope of permitted indemnification, indemnification hereunder shall be provided to the fullest extent permitted or required by any such amendment.

+ARTICLE VIII

-ARTICLE VIII FISCAL YEAR
+FISCAL YEAR

-The fiscal year of the Corporation shall be the year ending with January 31 in each year.
+The fiscal year of the Corporation shall be the year ending with December 31 in each year, or such other fiscal year end date as the Board of Directors shall approve.

-ARTICLE IX AMENDMENTS
+ARTICLE IX

+AMENDMENTS